 Instructions

 - Melt the chocolate, butter, and oil in a double boiler.
 Set aside to cool completely.
-(Using warm chocolate will make your brownies dry and heavy.)1 cup dark chocolate chips, 5 tablespoon butter, ⅓ cup canola or vegetable oil
+(Using warm chocolate will make your brownies dry and heavy.)1 cup dark chocolate chips, 5 tablespoons butter, ⅓ cup canola oil

 - Preheat oven to 350 degrees.
 Line 9x9 pan with parchment paper.

 - In a large bowl, beat eggs and sugar for at least 3 minutes.
-Add vanilla, and salt and beat well.2 eggs, plus one egg yolk, 1 cup sugar, 2 teaspoon vanilla, ½ teaspoon table salt
+Add vanilla, and salt and beat well.2 eggs, plus one egg yolk, 1 cup sugar, 2 teaspoons vanilla extract, ½ teaspoon salt

 - Add cooled chocolate mixture into eggs and sugar and stir by hand.
 (Do not use an electric mixer for this step.)